thdrmrphy/calendar/README.md

 - Allow for what3words API bypass
 - Allow for parent topic bypass
 - Fix issues with overlapping events
-- Section also informs `connectColour`
+- Section also informs `connectColor`
+- Error handling for no events in JSON response but 200 OK